urbanairship/python-library/docs/reports.rst

     import urbanairship as ua
     airship = ua.Airship('appkey', 'master_secret')
-    s = ua.Series(airship)
+    s = ua.reports.PerPushSeries(airship)
     series = s.get_with_precision('push_id', 'HOURLY')

 .. automodule:: urbanairship.reports.per_push
-    :members: Series
+    :members: PerPushSeries

 Series With Precision and Range
 -------------------------------
 Get the series data with the specified precision and range.
-The precision can be one of the following as strings: HOURLY, DAILY, or MONTHLY and the range can be any string in the ISO 8601 datetime format.
+The precision can be one of the following as strings: HOURLY, DAILY, or MONTHLY and the start and end date must be datetime objects.
 For more information, see: http://docs.urbanairship.com/api/ua.html#per-push-series-with-precision-range

 .. code-block:: python

     import urbanairship as ua
+    from datetime import datetime

     airship = ua.Airship('appkey', 'master_secret')
-    s = ua.Series(airship)
+    s = ua.reports.PerPushSeries(airship)
+    date1 = datetime(2015, 12, 25)
+    date2 = datetime(2015, 12, 30)
-    series = s.get_with_precision_and_range('push_id', 'DAILY',
+    series = s.get_with_precision_and_range('push_id', 'DAILY', date1, date2)
-                                            '2015-01-15', '2015-02-15')

 .. automodule:: urbanairship.reports.per_push
-    :members: Series
+    :members: PerPushSeries